 Step 6.
 Accessing LiteCart.

 LiteCart will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com or http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed LiteCart.
 Thanks for using this tutorial for installing LiteCart in Ubuntu 16.04 Xenial Xerus systems.
 For additional help or useful information, we recommend you to check the official LiteCart website.